sevonj/scratchmark/README.md

 ### Building

+The project is transitioning to Meson build system, but it remains possible to build and run it with Cargo.

+### Cargo

 When running from the repository, there's an additional step to the usual `cargo run` command.
 You need to set an env var to tell the app where to find it:

 ```sh